ripperhe/fastlane-files/README.md

 ## License

-Demo is available under the MIT license.
+Fastlane-files is available under the MIT license.
 See the LICENSE file for more info.